ecker-lab/object-centric-representation-benchmark/README.md

 # Object-centric Representation Benchmark
-This repository contains code, data and a benchmark leaderboard from the paper [Unmasking the Inductive Biases of Unsupervised Object Representations for Video Sequences](https://arxiv.org/pdf/2006.07034.pdf).
+This repository contains code, data and a benchmark leaderboard from the paper [Unmasking the Inductive Biases of Unsupervised Object Representations for Video Sequences](https://arxiv.org/abs/2006.07034) by M.A.
+Weis, K. Chitta, Y. Sharma, W. Brendel, M. Bethge, A. Geiger and A.S.
+Ecker (2020).

 __Table of Contents__
 - [Installation](#installation)